CCHS-Melbourne/iotuz-esp32-hardware/Documentation/README.md

 Complete, except for the speaker and microphone mentioned early.

-Don't forget to check for solder bridges and use a multimeter to get the power and ground pins for short-circuits ... before applying power.
+Before applying power, don't forget to check for solder bridges and use a multimeter to ensure that there are no short-circuits between power and ground pins.

 ![IoTuz image 22](https://github.com/CCHS-Melbourne/IoTuz/blob/master/Documentation/Images/IMG_8496.jpg)